 In zone 3, a stakeholder interaction with your project will be limited in time and potentially restricted to a specific phase of the project.

 Interactions could occur on an incidental or occasional basis with stakeholders in this zone, and impacts are either very limited or inexistent.

-Further stakeholder analysis is often a requirement to ensure you've identified vulnerable people including, ethnic minorities, the elderly, disabled and more.
+Thorough stakeholder analysis and categorisation will ensure you've identified more specific stakeholder types, such as vulnerable people including ethnic minorities, the elderly, the disabled and more.

-We hope this has helped you and brought clarity around some of the key areas to look at before you start your stakeholder engagement communications and why mapping stakeholders is so critical.
+We hope this has brought clarity around some of the key areas to look at before you start your community engagement and why categorising stakeholders is so critical.